saitomics/metatryp/README.md

-Saito Lab: Computational Proteomics Tools
+Saito Lab: METATRYP Proteomics Toolkit
 ==============

 This repository contains a set of computational tools for analyzing proteomics data.